Charitable Solicitation Registration: What You Need to Know

 Charitable Registration in Other States

 The forms and requirements for charitable registration differ from jurisdiction to jurisdiction.
 Some states do not require charitable solicitation registration, while others require extra forms and information in addition to the primary form.
-Click on the link below to check a state’s requirements, forms, and agencies involved with the registration process, and consult with counsel for clarification or questions.
 Most jurisdictions also require that organizations make written disclosures on solicitation materials.

 Commercial Co-Ventures and Hiring Professionals to Assist with Fundraising and to Provide Fundraising Advice